-- the current pandemic and the measures implemented to control it will have limited material adverse effect on the Company's operations; - the vaccines recently developed to thwart the coronavirus will be safe and effective at combatting the coronavirus in its current form and in any variant form thereof; - sales of EGRIFTA SV[®] and Trogarzo[®] in the United States will increase over time; - our commercial practices in the United States, Canada and the countries of the European Union where we commercialize our products will not be found to be in violation of applicable laws; - the long-term use of EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] will not change their respective current safety profile; - no recall or market withdrawal of EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] will occur; - no laws, regulation, order, decree or judgment will be passed or issued by a governmental body negatively affecting the marketing, promotion or sale of EGRIFTA SV[®] and Trogarzo[®] in countries where such products are commercialized; - continuous supply of EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] will be available; - our relations with third-party suppliers of EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] will be conflict-free and such third-party suppliers will have the capacity to manufacture and supply EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] to meet market demand on a timely basis; - no biosimilar version of tesamorelin will be approved by the FDA; - our intellectual property will prevent companies from commercializing biosimilar versions of tesamorelin in the United States; - Trogarzo[®] will be added to the list of reimbursed drugs by countries of the European Union and the United Kingdom; - the FDA will approve the F8 Formulation and the use of the Pen with the F8 Formulation; - we will agree with the FDA on a final Phase 3 clinical trial design to begin studying tesamorelin for the treatment of NASH in the general population; - we will succeed in recruiting patients and in conducting our Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population;
+- the current pandemic and the measures implemented to control it will have limited material adverse effect on our operations, including our commercial regular practice associated with the sale of our products; - the vaccines recently developed to thwart the coronavirus will be safe and effective at combatting the coronavirus in its current form and in any variant form thereof; - sales of EGRIFTA SV[®] and Trogarzo[®] in the United States will increase over time;

-- we will succeed in recruiting and in conducting our Phase 1 clinical trial studying TH1902 in various types of cancers; - we will have the financial means to conduct a Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population and a Phase 1 clinical trial studying TH1902 in various types of cancers; - our research and development activities will yield positive results; - the data obtained from our market research on the potential market for the treatment of NASH in the general population and on the potential market for Trogarzo[®] in the United States and in the European Union are accurate; - our European infrastructure is adequate to successfully launch and commercialize Trogarzo[®] in key European countries; - the timelines set forth herein will not be materially adversely impacted by unforeseen events that could arise as of the date of this MD&A; and - our business plan will not be substantially modified.
+- our commercial practices in the United States and the countries of the European Union where we commercialize our products will not be found to be in violation of applicable laws; - the long-term use of EGRIFTA SV[®] and Trogarzo[®] will not change their respective current safety profile; - no recall or market withdrawal of EGRIFTA SV[®] and Trogarzo[®] will occur; - no laws, regulation, order, decree or judgment will be passed or issued by a governmental body negatively affecting the marketing, promotion or sale of EGRIFTA SV[®] and Trogarzo[®] in countries where such products are commercialized; - continuous supply of EGRIFTA SV[®] and Trogarzo[®] will be available; - our relations with third-party suppliers of EGRIFTA SV[®] and Trogarzo[®] will be conflict-free and such third-party suppliers will have the capacity to manufacture and supply EGRIFTA SV[®] and Trogarzo[®] to meet market demand on a timely basis; - no biosimilar version of tesamorelin will be approved by the FDA; - our intellectual property will prevent companies from commercializing biosimilar versions of tesamorelin in the United States; - Trogarzo[®] will be added to the list of reimbursed drugs by countries of the European Union and the United Kingdom; - the integration of U.S. employees into our U.S. subsidiary will not be disruptive to our business and will strengthen our commercial capabilities in the United States; - the FDA will approve the F8 Formulation; - no vaccine or cure will be found for the prevention or eradication of HIV; - we will succeed in developing the Pen or any other device for use with the F8 Formulation and the FDA will approve the use of such device for the F8 Formulation; - we will have the financial means or will find a partner to conduct a Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population; - the FDA will approve the amendments to our current Phase 3 trial protocol evaluating the use tesamorelin for the potential treatment of NASH in the general population; - we will succeed in recruiting patients and in conducting our Phase 3 clinical trial studying tesamorelin for the treatment of NASH in the general population; - we will succeed in recruiting and in conducting our Phase 1 clinical trial studying TH1902 in various types of cancers; - our Phase 1 clinical trial studying TH1902 in various types of cancer will demonstrate strong efficacy results; - we will succeed in entering into a partnership agreement with a third party for TH1902 in Greater China; - our research and development activities will yield positive results; - the data obtained from our market research on the potential market for the treatment of NASH in the general population and on the potential market for Trogarzo[®] in the United States and in the European Union are accurate; - our European infrastructure is adequate to successfully launch and commercialize Trogarzo[®] in key European countries; - the timelines set forth herein will not be materially adversely impacted by unforeseen events that could arise subsequent to the date of this MD&A; and - our business plan will not be substantially modified.